DarkmaneTheRobot/dantev4/help.md

 rawr - RAWR X3

+owo - shows how many times you have said "OwO" in a message

 ## Christmas

 snowball - Works all year round - Throw a snowball at people.

 advent - Works from 1st dec to 25th dec - Get a chocolate piece from the advent calander

+## Casino

+bal - shows balance

 ## Room Service